 The most important risk factors for suicidal behaviour are psychological and social in nature.
 Social factors may include discrimination (for example, bullying at school), social isolation, relationship conflicts with family and friends, unemployment or poverty.
 Mental and psychological problems play a key role in the emergence of suicidal behaviour, with depression and hopelessness being associated with 9 out of 10 cases of suicide.
 Drug abuse and alcohol use are also determinants; indeed, almost one quarter of suicides involve alcohol abuse.
 Intentional self-harm may also be the consequence of severe painful and dissembling physical illnesses, in combination with social isolation.
 Note that suicide rates tend to increase during periods of economic recession and unemployment .

-Young people are especially vulnerable to the threat of suicide, as intentional self-harm was the most frequent cause of death among young people (15-29 years) in 2014.
-In absolute numbers, the cases of intentional self-harm dropped from 263 to 155 for children aged 0-14 years and from 8 874 to 6 580 for young people aged 15-29 years (see Figure 13).
-The 25-29 years age group seems to be the most confronted with intentional self-harm, with just fewer than three thousand cases in 2014.
+In 2016, young people were especially vulnerable to the risk of suicide, as intentional self-harm was the second most frequent cause of death — behind transport accidents — among young people (aged 15-29 years) in the EU-27.
+In absolute numbers, the cases of intentional self-harm dropped from 254 to 142 for children aged 0-14 years and from 7 936 to 5 061 for young people aged 15-29 years (see Figure 13).
+The age group for young people aged 25-29 years had the highest number of deaths from intentional self-harm, some 2.3 thousand cases in 2016.

-Young women tend to be substantially less affected by suicide and intentional self-harm, with crude death rates for boys (0-14 years) being 1.4 times as high as for girls and rates for young men (for five-year age groups between 15 and 29 years) being 2.7 to 4.5 times as high as those for young women in the EU-28 (see Figure 14).
+Young women tend to be substantially less likely to die from suicide and intentional self-harm, with crude death rates for boys (0-14 years) being 1.4 times as high as for girls and rates for young men (for five-year age groups between 15 and 29 years) being 2.3 to 4.2 times as high as those for young women in the EU-27 (see Figure 14).

-Among the EU Member States, several northern Member States (Lithuania, Estonia, Finland and Latvia) had the highest crude death rates from intentional self-harm in 2014 among young people aged 25-29 years (see Figure 15), although it should be noted that the rate was somewhat lower in Sweden and much lower in Denmark.
-By contrast, several southern Member States (Malta, Greece, Spain, Italy and Portugal) figured among those with the lowest rates of intentional self-harm for this age group, along with Bulgaria.
+Among the EU Member States, several northern Member States (Lithuania, Finland, Latvia, Estonia and Sweden) as well as Slovenia had the highest crude death rates from intentional self-harm in 2017 among young people aged 25-29 years (see Figure 15), although it should be noted that the rate was much lower in the other northern Member States, Denmark.
+By contrast, several southern Member States (Portugal, Greece, Cyprus, Italy, Spain and Malta) figured at the other end of the ranking, with the lowest crude death rates from intentional self-harm for this age group.

-People in their twenties were generally more affected than their younger peers in most Member States in 2014, exceptions including Estonia, Luxembourg and Cyprus where death rates for intentional self-harm were higher among young people aged 15-19 years than among those aged 20-24 years, and in Bulgaria and Malta where the rates were higher among young people aged 15-19 years than among those aged 20-24 years and those aged 25-29 years.
+People in their twenties were generally more likely to die from intentional self-harm than their younger peers in most EU Member States in 2016.
+The only exceptions were Luxembourg, where death rates for intentional self-harm were higher among young people aged 15-19 years than among those aged 20-24 years, and Malta, where death rates for intentional self-harm were higher among young people aged 15-19 years than among those aged 20-24 years and those aged 25-29 years.

 The World Health Organisation (WHO) defines health as ‘a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity’, which points to its multidimensional nature.
 It also implies different ways of measuring health, such as collecting objective data from health care providers or more subjective data on physical functioning, emotional well-being, pain or discomfort, and overall perception of health from respondents participating in surveys.
 This section focuses on three key indicators describing the levels and distribution of health status: self-perceived health, long-standing illnesses or health problems and activity limitations.